 In line with the programme’s approach, eligible farmers are subsidized for three consecutive farming seasons with a contribution of 10 per cent, 40 per cent, and 70 per cent of the package cost, for the first, second, and third season, respectively.
 At the same time, they are offered financial literacy training sessions, focusing on good agricultural practices, post-harvest management training, linkages to markets, group management and gender mainstreaming.

 The institutional and technological innovations introduced since early 2016 under KCEP have already produced results in terms of efficiency, transparency and reducing linkages and corruption.
 Within the first two years:

 - Governments, both national and in the targeted counties, have seen the added value and potential of the e-voucher in terms of agricultural modernization, acknowledging the programme as one of the national flagship initiatives.

-- A total of 23,622 smallholder farmers (48 per cent women, 17 per centyoung people and 35 per cent men) out of a target of 40,000 have accessed e-voucher products.
+- A total of 82,723 smallholder farmers (48 per cent women, 6 per cent young people and 34 per cent men) have accessed e-voucher products.

-- The value of the total transacted e-voucher inputs amounts to KES485.3 million (equivalent to US$4.7 million) over three consecutive cropping seasons.
+- The value of the total transacted e-voucher inputs amounts to KES1.5 billion (equivalent to US$13.7 million) since the implementation of the solution

 - The agro-dealers have reported a doubling or tripling of their sales volume, with some even achieving a KES1 million revenue for the first time in one cropping season.
 This success has prompted some agro-dealers to expand their business or diversify into other value chain operations.
 Many more show greater interest in participating in the programme after seeing the benefits and opportunities.